-I particularly like the top masthead, which my brother, David Bales, designed for me.
-It is from a photograph of Wrigley Field, where the Cubs have played since 1916 (it was called Weeghman Park back then).
+I particularly like the masthead, which my brother, David Bales, designed for me.
+It is from a photograph of Wrigley Field, where the National League Cubs have played since 1916 (it was called Weeghman Park back then).
 Actor Harrison Ford, who plays Branch Rickey in 42, the 2013 motion picture about Jackie Robinson, grew up in Chicago and remembers Wrigley Field as “a unique, intimate stadium.
 There’s no parking lot, and people can watch the game from houses across the street.
 It was surprising to see well-manicured green grass in the middle of the city.”
 (Click on image to enlarge.)

 And green ivy, too, which is the focus of this website’s name and colorful masthead.
 The iconic ballpark was built in 1914 for Charles Weeghman’s Chi-Feds (later called the Whales), a team in the short-lived Federal League.
 Naturally, the stadium has received a face-lifting here and there over the years, and in 1937 new bleachers and new scoreboard were constructed.
 And as the Chicago Daily Tribune pointed out in September that year: “Bittersweet now is climbing the new buff brick circular wall, and when planting time is right Boston ivy will thicken the foliage.”

 Take another look at the masthead.
 That “400”–and other numbers–on the bricks have a special purpose.
 Those painted markers in the ivy measure distances from home plate to the outfield walls.
 The deepest part in center field is 400 feet–hence the marker on the wall.
 Other distance markers are also painted on the walls, with the ivy carefully trimmed around them.
 Wrigley Field is so identified with its ivy that people occasionally try to steal it (which the team management has a tendency to frown on), while others identify their favorite team by placing references to the ivy on their license plates (as in the above photograph).